Upper Silesian–Dąbrowa Basin Metropolis: Rail transportation

-Regional and metropolitan trains are operated by Koleje Śląskie.
+Regional and metropolitan trains are operated by Silesian Railways.
 Most national and international trains are operated by Polish State Railways.
 Gliwice and Katowice are connected to Warsaw by a fast Express Intercity Premium train (commonly called Pendolino, after the train model that operates this line).
 Other major cities to which the metropolis is directly connected to by trains include Berlin, Prague, Vienna, Budapest and Bratislava.

 A large tram interurban network called the Silesian Interurbans still exists today connecting the urban areas of the Upper Silesia and Dąbrowa Basin.
 It is one of the largest interurban networks in Europe.

 Air transportation

 Katowice Airport serves as the primary airport for the metropolis, and is located approximately 30 km north of downtown Katowice.
 Katowice Airport is the fourth-busiest airport in Poland in terms of passenger traffic, handling 4.8 million passengers in 2018.
 It is also second-busiest cargo airport in the country, serving 18,543 tonnes in 2018.
 It is a base for Wizz Air, Ryanair Sun, Blue Panorama Airlines, Enter Air, Smartwings, and Smartwings Poland.
 LOT Polish Airlines base some of their aircraft in Katowice during the summer season.

 The airport has daily feeder flights to Warsaw-Chopin (by LOT Polish Airlines, 4 flights), Frankfurt Airport (3 flights) and Munich Airport (1 flight, by Lufthansa).
 Other major cities with connections to Katowice Airport include London, Dubai, Amsterdam, Milan, Dublin, Rome, Barcelona, Lisbon, Stockholm, Athens, Kyiv and Tel Aviv.
 In total, there are 61 regular and 44 charter destinations.

 The Metropolis GZM is also within close (60 km) proximity of Kraków Airport, which is the second-busiest airport in Poland (6.8 million passengers in 2018).